Rishika-Drona/Trip-Optimizer/README.md

 For this project, I have tackled the travel time optimization problem for taxi vehicles.
 This can be framed as the *Traveling Salesman Problem*, a well-known computer science problem.
 The objective is to find the shortest route that visits a set of locations.
 For this problem, optimization techniques are required to intelligently search the solution space and find near-optimal solutions.
 More specifically, I first used XGBoost model to predict travel times between every pair of pick-up and drop-off locations.
 Then, I used evolutionary algorithms, namely ant colony and genetic, to find the best travel itinerary for the vehicles in the data.

-An accompanied blog post on Medium can be found at this link: [Using Ant Colony and Genetic Evolution to Optimize Ride-Sharing Trip Duration](https://towardsdatascience.com/using-ant-colony-and-genetic-evolution-to-optimize-ride-sharing-trip-duration-56194215923f)

 ## Dataset